Aquanty/rtd-hgs/docs/source/index.rst

 |

--.3in

 #. **gmsfile** Name of the file to which the 3-D mesh information
    (blocks or prisms) will be written in GMS-readable format.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Mesh to gms

 --------------